-Speaking of keeping in touch, a fair share of social media apps have also experienced continued downloads in 2020.
-As of July 2020, WhatsApp has topped the list as the most popular global mobile messaging app of 2020, with over 2 billion downloads.
+Speaking of keeping in touch, a fair share of social media apps also experienced continued downloads in 2020.
+In July 2020, WhatsApp topped the list as the most popular global mobile messaging app of 2020, with over 2 billion downloads.

-As the number one app in the entire world, it is no surprise that Facebook is one of the most popular apps of 2020.
-Facebook is especially useful during this time when people want to connect and stay in touch.
+As the number one app in the entire world, it is no surprise that Facebook was one of the most popular apps of 2020.
+Facebook was especially useful during this time when people wanted to connect and stay in touch.

 Facebook is consistently in the top 10 Apps in the Apple App Store and Google Play Store.
 According to Statista, it is the most popular app publisher world wide, based on downloads.
 The Facebook family include Facebook, Instagram, WhatsApp, and Facebook Messenger.
 Facebook Advertising and marketing are two very important activities for marketers.

 Rounding out the Facebook family is Instagram.
 This photo and video sharing app is one of the most popular apps among Gen Z and Millennials.
-As this app likes to keep their stats under wrappes, we can only assume that due to its popularity and unmoving status in the app stores, that is surely one of the most popular apps of 2020.
+As this app likes to keep their stats under wraps, we can only assume that due to its popularity and unmoving status in the app stores, it was surely one of the most popular apps of 2020.

 Instagram is especially useful when it comes to marketing.
 According to Statista, brands uploaded an average of 0.7 posts to the social platform every day in 2018.
 Between IGTV, Instagram Lives, and Instagram Stories, the app provides plenty of opportunities for marketers to engage with their audience.